spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-Take notice of the **Output Variables** section.
+Take note of the **Output Variables** section.
 The Postgres service exposes several output variables to help other applications connect with the database.
 In the next section, you will use these output variables and other output variables that Palette exposes for each service.
 You can learn more about output variables by reviewing the app profile [output variables](/devx/app-profile/app-profile-macros) documentation.